arashHaratian/CRLEA_funpark/README.md

 The `gym_pysc2` wrapper is based on an old repo ([HERE](https://github.com/vwxyzjn/gym-pysc2)) that is modified and updated from `gym` to `gymnasium`, and adapted the observations to be useable for sb3.

-### Minecraft
+### Minecraft and MicroRTS-Py

-The `minerl` package, has no gymnasium implementation; therefore, you CANNOT use stable baselines3 functions directly on the environments.
-You may want to check resources on the internet on how to create your RL algorithms to learn in `minerl` environments.
+The `minerl` and `gym_microrts` packages have no gymnasium implementation; therefore, you CANNOT use stable baselines3 functions directly on the environments.
+You may want to check resources on the internet on how to create your RL algorithms to learn in `minerl` or `gym_microrts` environments.

 ## Contents of The Repo: